prechelt/anwesende/README.md

 Your service is now ready to be used.
 Time to create the Datenverwalter accounts!

-## 4.3 Initiating operation
+## 4.7 Initiating operation

 Once the server is running and you can retrieve the homepage properly, perform the following steps once:

-- Log in to the server and perform
-  `set -a; source .envs/.production` to define the environment (modern versions of docker-compose allow `--env-file` instead) and then
+- Perform
-  `docker-compose -f production.yml run --rm django python manage.py createsuperuser --username superuser`.
+  `./anw.sh production.sh onserver docker-compose run --rm django python manage.py createsuperuser --username superuser`.
-  You can use a different username if you prefer.
+  You could use a different username if you prefer.
+  Enter a (near-irrelevant) email address and password for the superuser.
 - In a browser, visit `https://anwesende.some-university.de/admin`,
   log in as the superuser, and create two-or-so personal accounts for the Datenverwalters at `https://anwesende.some-university.de/admin/users/user/`.
-  Enter strings for name (fullname), firstname, lastname, email.
+  - Enter strings for name (fullname), firstname, lastname, email.
-  Do not change any of the checkboxes.
+  - Do not change any of the checkboxes.
-  Under "Groups:" pick group "datenverwalter" and add it to "Chosen groups".
+  - Under "Groups:" pick group "datenverwalter" and add it to "Chosen groups".
     Save.
     This group membership is what gives an account the Datenverwalter privilege.
 The superuser account does not (and should not) have that privilege.

 Done!

-Note that by default, no email sending is configured, so the password reset function (which is available on the web pages) is not going to work.
-The superuser must tell the

 # 5. Implementation status